 Be alive to the possibility that children may not have a good relationship with carers or social workers which may affect the information you are being given and that professionals may not know the child well.
-If obtaining documents, such as social care records, be aware that the 'paper child' (i.e. the picture of the child that appears on the records kept by the, often, myriad of professionals who have passed through their lives) can misrepresent the child and affect understanding and judgements about that child by other professionals (Howard Fitness for interview League, 2018a).
-Be prepared to challenge any misrepresentations which can profoundly affect a Fitness for interview can be an important issue for child's criminal justice and social care outcomes.
+If obtaining documents, such as social care records, be aware that the 'paper child' (i.e. the picture of the child that appears on the records kept by the, often, myriad of professionals who have passed through their lives) can misrepresent the child and affect understanding and judgements about that child by other professionals (Howard League, 2018a).
+Be prepared to challenge any misrepresentations which can profoundly affect a child's criminal justice and social care outcomes.

 If the child has been recently assessed by a psychologist or psychiatrist try to get hold of a copy of the report.
-In cases were the child has already may suffer from a mental health issue or learning difficulty, such reports can help determine whether an appropriate expert should be instructed to assess the child.
+In cases were the child has already been charged but there are concerns that they may suffer from a mental health issue or learning difficulty, such reports can help determine whether an appropriate expert should be instructed to assess the child.
 This will inform any later reconsideration of the decision to charge the child.